Notes

 Unlockable encounters.

 - Dieter, returned.
 If dieter fled deeper into the house after being halfway killed, he returns in this moment, having healed 1d6 stress, covered in yellow Kilkamessus growths.
 He appears, mumbling the phrase “I’m so close.”
 If he was killed, he appears as a mycopath with +2 to all skills.
-Either way, dead or alive, touching any of his flesh or trappings spreads mycosis.
+Either way, dead or alive, touching his flesh or trappings spreads mycosis.

 - The Roach.
 The irritating roach charges through cutters during the next moment of Peril, bruising legs (1d4 − 2 damage.)